pepk0/Projects/wordy/ReadMe.md

 ### Installation:

 I made this as a pip installable package, so when installed globally you can call the CLI script just by "wordy"

-To accomplish this you need to first install the requirements.txt.
+To accomplish this we need to:

-First make a virtual environment in the terminal
+First make a virtual environment in the terminal.

 ~~~  powershell
 py install -m venv .venv
 ~~~

-Then activate it
+Then activate it.

 ~~~  powershell
 .venv\Scripts\activate
 ~~~

 Then install the requirements.

 ~~~  powershell
 pip install -r requirements.txt
 ~~~